mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 # Drawbacks
 [drawbacks]: #drawbacks

 It requires an `anchor` input that is never spent which increases the chain 700 bytes per wallet.
 These outputs might be easier to identify because they never move.
-How easy/hard would it be to identify them is unclear because each wallet is expected to have only one such output and a lot of wallets will get lost and hence a lot of outputs will never move.
+How easy/hard would it be to identify them is unclear.
+Most wallets are expected to have only one few such outputs and a lot of wallets will get lost and hence a lot of outputs will never move.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives